-The Company includes the results of operations and financial position of South African Custodial Management Pty.
-Limited ("SACM" or the "joint venture"), its majority-owned subsidiary, in its consolidated financial statements.
+The Company includes the results of operations and financial position of SACM or the "joint venture", its majority-owned subsidiary, in its consolidated financial statements.
 SACM was established in 2001 to operate correctional centers in South Africa.
 The joint venture currently provides security and other management services for the Kutama Sinthumule Correctional Centre in the Republic of South Africa under a 25-year management contract which commenced in February 2002.
 The Company's and the second joint venture partner's shares in the profits of the joint venture are 88.75% and 11.25%, respectively.
-There were no changes in the Company's ownership percentage of the consolidated subsidiary during the years ended December 31, 2015, 2014 and 2013.
+There were no changes in the Company's ownership percentage of the consolidated subsidiary during the years ended December 31, 2016, 2015 and 2014.

-5. Equity Incentive Plans
+4. Equity Incentive Plans

 In 2014, the Board of Directors adopted The GEO Group, Inc. 2014 Stock Incentive Plan (the "2014 Plan"), which was approved by the Company's shareholders on May 2, 2014.
 The 2014 Plan replaced the former GEO Group, Inc. 2006 Stock Incentive Plan (the "2006 Plan").
-The 2014 Plan provides for a reserve of 3.083.353 shares, which consists of 2,000,000 new shares of common stock available for issuance and 1,083,353 shares of common stock that were available for issuance under the 2006 Plan prior to the 2014 Plan replacing it.
-At December 31, 2015, there were 2,680,705 shares of common stock reserved for issuance in connection with awards under the 2014 Plan and outstanding options exercisable for 748,916 shares of common stock under the 2014 Plan.
+The 2014 Plan provides for a reserve of 3,083,353 shares, which consists of 2,000,000 new shares of common stock available for issuance and 1,083,353 shares of common stock that were available for issuance under the 2006 Plan prior to the 2014 Plan replacing it.
+At December 31, 2016, there were 1,839,659 shares of common stock reserved for issuance in connection with awards under the 2014 Plan and outstanding options exercisable for 807,315 shares of common stock under the 2014 Plan.

-Under the terms of the 2014 Plan, the vesting period and, in the case of stock options, the exercise price per share, are determined by the terms of each plan.
+Under the terms of the 2014 Plan, the vesting period and, in the case of stock options, the exercise price per share, are determined by the terms of each grant agreement.
 All stock options that have been granted under the Company plans are exercisable at the fair market value of the common stock at the date of the grant.
 Generally, the stock options vest and become exercisable ratably over a four-year period, beginning immediately on the date of the grant.
 However, the Board of Directors has exercised its discretion to grant stock options that vest 100% immediately for the Chief Executive Officer.
 All stock options awarded under the 2014 Plan expire no later than ten years after the date of the grant.
 When options are exercised, the Company issues shares related to exercised options out of common stock.

-The Company recognized compensation expense related to the Company plans for the years ended December 31, 2015, 2014 and 2013 as follows (in thousands):
+The Company recognized compensation expense related to the Company plans for the years ended December 31, 2016, 2015 and 2014 as follows (in thousands):

-2015 2014 2013 Stock option plan expense \$ 727 \$1,161 \$1,307 Restricted stock expense \$10,982 \$7,748 \$6,582
+2016 2015 2014 Stock option plan expense \$ 538 \$ 727 \$1,161 Restricted stock expense \$12,235 \$10,982 \$7,748